Our proposed merger with Australian Mutual Bank Limited

 Who will be the CEO?

-The CEO of Teachers Mutual Bank Limited, Anthony Hughes will be the CEO of the merged entity.
+The CEO of Teachers Mutual Bank Limited, Anthony Hughes, will be the CEO of the Merged Bank.

 I have more questions